 Phlebotomy Education Requirements and Career Information

 Phlebotomists do blood work that is used in laboratory testing, blood transfusions and medical studies.
-Phlebotomists work at blood banks, hospitals, laboratories and neighborhood health centers.
+They work at blood banks, hospitals, laboratories and neighborhood health centers.
 Although no education is mandatory to be employed as a phlebotomist, most hold an associate's degree in the field or have completed phlebotomy training as part of a bachelor's degree program in a health-related field, such as nursing.
 Certification is available and necessary to work in some states.

 Education Requirements for Phlebotomists